 This is perfectly understandable and natural for most businesses.
-Stakeholders need to measure the success and ROI of any initiative.
+Stakeholders must measure the success and ROI of any initiative.

 If at first you don’t succeed…

 Innovation most often involves taking a risk; sometimes big, sometimes small.
-Any risk has a chance of failure, so it stands to reason that a fear of failure inhibits risk taking which can inhibit innovation.
+Any risk has a chance of failure, so it stands to reason that fear of failure inhibits risk-taking, which can inhibit innovation.

-I have certainly found that the hardest and most important lessons have always come from our failures and have helped us to ultimately become successful.
+I’ve certainly found that the hardest and most important lessons have always come from our failures – it’s what ultimately helped us become successful.

 James Dyson developed thousands of prototypes of his vacuum cleaner, learning from each one, before he came up with a version that worked and propelled him to be one the most successful entrepreneurs in the world.